Adopted by President’s Cabinet 8/9/23; 7/29/24 AE

 1. EGSC will share substantial reports with the University System of Georgia's System Director for additional guidance, as appropriate.

-2. The AVP or designee will communicate with the Respondent and Complainant (when applicable) and provide written notice of the allegations, pending investigation, possible charges, possible sanctions, and available support services, as well as the date of a Conduct Conference at least three days from the date of the notice.
+2. The Title IX Coordinator or designee will communicate with the Respondent and Complainant (when applicable) and provide written notice of the allegations, pending investigation, possible charges, possible sanctions, and available support services, as well as the date of a Conduct Conference at least three days from the date of the notice.

 3. Upon receipt of the written notice, the Respondent will have those same three open-campus days to respond in writing prior to the scheduled Conduct Conference and/or to request an alternative date and/or time for the Conference.
 Conduct Officers may use their discretion when approving such requests.
 The Respondent may admit or deny the allegations and put forth a defense of facts, witnesses, and documents – whether written or electronic – in support of their defense.
 A non-response will be considered a general denial of the alleged misconduct.